Hurst Law Firm PA logo

 Visit Hurst Law Firm PA

-Doctor's Verdict on Hurst Law Firm PA
+Research Note on Hurst Law Firm PA

-Hurst Law Firm is best for Memphis residents facing serious financial distress (foreclosure, garnishment, repossession) who need professional Chapter 7 or 13 bankruptcy representation.
+Hurst Law Firm is profile signals for Memphis residents facing serious financial distress (foreclosure, garnishment, repossession) who need professional Chapter 7 or 13 bankruptcy representation.
 The main caveat is that bankruptcy is a significant legal action with long-term credit consequences—the firm's marketing emphasis on 'fresh start' should not obscure that credit recovery takes years, and eligibility depends on individual income and debt circumstances that only a consultation can clarify.

 • Memphis-area residents with Chapter 7 or Chapter 13 bankruptcy needs and regular income